Duckle29/duckles_bucket/README.md

-# duckles_bucket
-My scoop bucket for scoop things
+# This is my bucket of apps for scoop